What are the steps of harvesting?

 First and foremost, road accidents can ruin the harvest season for all involved.
 It is the responsibility of both farmers and non-farmers to practice road safety.
 If you’re following too close to a combine or tractor, they likely cannot see you behind them.
 Additionally, while it may seem like a farm vehicle is pulling to the side of the road to let you pass, they may actually be swinging wide to make a turn – check to see if their turn signal is on and if they are approaching a crossroad.

 Rear-end collisions are another common accident between cars and farm equipment during harvest, especially when traveling on hilly roads.
 According to Iowa State University farm safety specialists, if you’re driving 55 miles per hour and come up on a tractor going 15 miles per hour, it only takes five seconds to close the gap the length of a football field – not a lot of time to react!
-It can be frustrating to wait behind a huge combine, but we’ve all got places to be, and it’s more important to get there alive than get there fast (and on average, being slowed down by farm equipment is about the same as waiting for two stoplights in town!).
+It can be frustrating to wait behind a huge combine, but we’ve all got places to be.
+It’s more important to get there alive than get there fast, and on average, being slowed down by farm equipment is about the same as waiting for two stoplights in town).

 This year, derecho caused crop damage on many of Iowa’s acres.
 We have neighbors whose corn fields were deemed a total loss, and stalks not salvageable for animal feed were disked in early September.
 A few of our corn fields sustained wind damage causing corn to flatten or lean.
 Because of these conditions, we expect our corn harvest will be long and slow.
 With severely leaning corn, a special attachment will be put on our corn head to help pick up fallen stalks and feed them into the combine.